MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/the-app-certification-process.md

 ## In the Store

 After successfully going through the steps above, the submission's status will change from **Publishing** to **In the Store**.
-Your submission will then be available in the Windows Store for customers to download (unless you have chosen another [Distribution and visibility](set-app-pricing-and-availability.md#distribution-and-visibility) option).
+Your submission will then be available in the Windows Store for customers to download (unless you have chosen another [Visibility](set-app-pricing-and-availability.md#visibility) option).

 **Note**  We also conduct spot checks of apps after they've been published so we can identify potential problems and ensure that your app complies with all of the [Windows Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944).
 If we find any problems, you'll be notified about the issue and how to fix it, if applicable, or if it has been removed from the Store.